This post may contain affiliate links. Please read our disclosure policy.

-French Toast Bake is an easy and delicious Sunday brunch or lazy Saturday morning favorite.
-Add in ripe, juicy strawberries sandwiched between sweet Hawaiian bread and baked French Toast style and this casserole will steal the show!
+Strawberry French Toast Bake is an easy and delicious Sunday brunch or lazy Saturday morning favorite.
+Ripe, juicy strawberries sandwiched between sweet Hawaiian bread and baked French Toast style – this casserole will steal the show!

 Simplicity is key for me when it comes to breakfast, but I want it to be just as pretty as it is delicious.
 Luckily this Strawberry French Toast Bake is both!
 I like to make it part of a whole fancy brunch spread with Baked Egg Muffins and a Pineapple Strawberry Mimosa.

 I have become a little addicted to french toast bake recipes since making my Pumpkin Pie Baked French Toast last fall.
 Both of my kids love them too, so it’s not hard to get them to sit down and eat breakfast when I make this.
 Since it’s strawberry season, I figured what better fruit to add to my favorite breakfast recipe?

 A French Toast Bake is known by many names, like Baked French Toast or French Toast Casserole.
 It’s made with torn pieces of bread, like french bread or sweet Hawaiian bread soaked in a custard mixture of eggs, milk and sugar.

 Vanilla or other flavorings can be added as well as spices like cinnamon and nutmeg.
 Adding butter to the top just before baking helps to create a golden, slightly crunchy, slightly chewy crust.

 Sometimes I add fruit like blueberries, bananas or strawberries.
 You can even add a layer of sweetened cream cheese like we did with this creamy Blueberry Baked French Toast.

 One of the best things about these breakfast bakes is that you can prepare them ahead of time, storing in the fridge overnight.
 This helps the bread to soak in the custard, and all you have to do in the morning is pop it in the oven!